Sharvenium/ghost-site-ARCHIVE/_posts/2020-08-11-speechify.md

 - translate between 60+ languages and accents
 - 24/7 customer service

-or support the amazing ⭐️ Speechify team ⭐️, you can buy their premium plan which starts at $30/month for the monthly plan and just a one time payment of $140 (There is a 60% discount going on NOW) for the yearly plan.
+or support the amazing ⭐️ Speechify team ⭐️, you can buy their premium plan which starts at $30/month for the monthly plan and just a one time payment of $140 for the yearly plan.

 ## Conclusion